 From Sonic Retro

 Mobius (or Planet Mobius) is a place name shared by several different settings in various English-language Sonic the Hedgehog products established in the 1990s.
-Locations called Mobius are featured as primary settings for the events of comics (Archie's Sonic the Hedgehog and Fleetway's Sonic the Comic), books (the UK's series of gamebooks and four Virgin Publishing "Martin Adams" novels), video games (Sonic Spinball and Dr. Robotnik's Mean Bean Machine) and American cartoons (Adventures of Sonic the Hedgehog, Sonic the Hedgehog, commonly known as "SatAM", and Sonic Underground).
+Locations called Mobius are featured as primary settings for the events of comics (the promotional comic, Archie's Sonic the Hedgehog, and Fleetway's Sonic the Comic), books (the UK's series of gamebooks and four Virgin Publishing "Martin Adams" novels), video games (Sonic CD, Sonic Spinball, Sonic the Hedgehog: Triple Trouble, and Dr. Robotnik's Mean Bean Machine) and American cartoons (Adventures of Sonic the Hedgehog, Sonic the Hedgehog, commonly known as "SatAM", and Sonic Underground).
 Although all these different media share "Mobius" as a name for the planets on which they are set, these worlds are depicted in varying ways.

-The name "Mobius" was not used by the authors of the games' Japanese manuals; the earliest use of the word as a place name in Sonic the Hedgehog's backstory can be found in the Sega of America "Sonic Bible" documents.
+The name "Mobius" was not used by the authors of the games' Japanese manuals, with the exception of Sonic the Hedgehog Spinball (16-bit).
+The earliest use of the word as a place name in Sonic the Hedgehog's backstory can be found in the Sega of America "Sonic Bible" documents.

 Depictions in various media